henkisdabro/hangouts-chat-rss-bot-cloudflarestatus/README.md

     <img alt="New webhook" src="docs/images/new_webhook.png" width="500"/>

 4. Once created, you will see your new webhook with it's URL.
-This is the URL we will use to post new messages to the room:
+This is the URL we will use to post new messages to the space:

     <img alt="View webhooks" src="docs/images/view_webhooks.png" width="500"/>